 Types of Personal Injuries

 Personal injury claims are made in a civil court.
 This is different than most of the court cases we see in movies and TV shows, which feature a criminal court.
 In criminal cases, the state brings forward a case against the alleged perpetrator of the crime, in order to determine if they are guilty or not guilty.
 The state asks the court to provide punishment for the criminal based on their unlawful acts.
 It is important to be aware that civil court is quite different from criminal court.
 In civil law for personal injury, the individual who has been injured sues the responsible party and a case is made against the person or organization who is blamed for the injury.
 The injured party asks for a monetary award to compensate them for their losses.
 Although money cannot bring back someone’s health after an injury, or fully restore someone’s reputation after being slandered, it can pay for medical care or lost wages.
 “Pain and suffering” monetary awards will compensate the injured party to some extent, but they are not specifically designed to punish the responsible party.
 The legal question to be considered in a personal injury case is whether or not the defendant is actually responsible for causing injury to the aggrieved party.
 If you have been injured, it is important to determine if you have been injured wrongly.
 If a person or a business is in any way responsible for your injury, you could decide that a legal claim for damages is appropriate.
-Be certain to discuss your situation with a personal injury lawyer, such as those at Acadia Law Group, in order to understand your options.
+Be certain to discuss your situation with a personal injury lawyer, such as those at Ascent Law LLC, in order to understand your options.
 Not every injury is wrongful, and not every personal injury will be legally compensated.

-Personal Injury Lawyers Free Consultation
+Utah Personal Injury Attorney Free Consultation

 8833 S. Redwood Road, Suite C